doaaaymann/Adidas-Sales-Dashboard-/README.md

 Overview
-This project involves the development of an interactive sales dashboard for Adidas, built upon a dataset comprising 10,000 lines of sales data.
+<br> This project involves the development of an interactive sales dashboard for Adidas, built upon a dataset comprising 10,000 lines of sales data.
 The primary objectives were to clean and analyze the data, create meaningful visualizations, and implement a user-friendly interface for easy data navigation.

 Features
 Data Cleaning and Analysis